 There is also a wide variance in the MTTR (mean time to repair a failed unit including shipping time) figures reported.
-The averages vary between 80 and 140 days and since there is a strong influence of the geographical location of the unit, the general average for Cs and Rb clocks of about 90 days MTTR is at best indicative.
+Since the individual averages vary between 80 and 140 days and there is a strong influence due to the geographical location of the unit, the general average for Cs and Rb clocks of about 90 days MTTR is at best indicative.
 No MTTR figures are given for crystal clocks.

-Tables I, II and III show the resulting MTBF estimates based on the data available today.
+Tables III, IV and V show the resulting MTBF estimates based on the available data.